skupperproject/refdog/README.md

 * **`bridgeImage`**

-  The image to use for a bridge running external to the skupper router
+  The image to use for a bridge running external to the Skupper router.

   _Type_: String